dschultz0/pysfn/README.md

 The new `step1` variable has the same function signature as the original function, but can now be used within our state machine function.
 The transpiler uses the details of this lambda to produce the following state in our state machine.
-Note the `launcher_target` value that is included in the Payload.
+Note the `pysfn_operation` value that is included in the Payload.

 ```json
     "Call step1 [1:8]": {